The Godfather (film series): Home media and television

+Games

 Video games

 A side-scrolling shooter, The Godfather (1991), was the first video game based on the series.
 The Godfather: The Game (2006) was based on the first film.
 Duvall, Caan, and Brando supplied voiceovers and their likenesses, but Pacino did not.
 Francis Ford Coppola openly voiced his disapproval of the game.
 The Godfather II (2009) was based on the second film.
 A mobile game, The Godfather: Family Dynasty (2017), was released for iOS and Android devices.

+Board game

+A board game titled, The Godfather: Corleone's Empire, was released in 2017 by CMON.
+Ars Technica gave it a positive review, calling it "an exceptionally solid release".